SSWConsulting/SSW.People.Profiles/Brook-Jeynes/Brook-Jeynes.md

 Brook is always trying to learn new things, whether that be about music, technology or general information in relation to science and engineering.
-In his spare time he enjoys playing games with friend, hiking, or playing guitar.
+In his spare time he enjoys playing games with friends, hiking, or playing guitar.